ryanhefner/clean-react-props/README.md

 ### Specifying custom attributes

-React—as of 16.*—now supports custom attributes on components.
+React–as of 16.*–now supports custom attributes on components.
 Which means that as of that release, this package may not as useful as it once was, but it allows you to be specific about the attributes that are applied to the rendered DOM elements.
 To specify custom attributes that you’d like to retain, just do the